aimeos/aimeos-docs/src/manual/coupon-details.md

      Keep in mind that each decorator can bring along its own configuration setting(s).
 Therefore, depending on which decorator you activate and how many decorators you implement, the amount of configuration fields on the right site / in the lower section of the detail page will change (and therefore also differ from the screenshot shown above).

 !!! hint
-    To delete a decorator, select the provider from the list and re-assign the decorators you need again.
+    To delete a decorator, select the provider from the list and re-assign the decorator(s) you need.
 A decorator's configuration field(s) will not be deleted right away, which might be helpful for testing purposes.

 # Coupon configuration